3 US Marines killed, 20 injured during a training exercise in Australia

 “We acknowledge that this is a terrible incident,” Fyles said.
 “The Northern Territory government stands by to offer whatever assistance is required.”

-Australian Prime Minister Anthony Albanese said only Americans were injured in the crash that happened during Exercise Predators Run, which involves the militaries of the United States, Australia, Indonesia, the Philippines and East Timor.
+Australian Prime Minister Anthony Albanese said only Americans were injured in the crash during Exercise Predators Run, which involves the militaries of the United States, Australia, Indonesia, the Philippines and East Timor.

+“Our thoughts and deepest condolences are with the three U.S. service personnel who lost their lives, those who have been injured, the rest of the crew and indeed the entire United States armed forces,” Albanese said in a statement.

+“Australia will continue to provide assistance to our friends for as long as is required,” he added.

 Around 150 U.S. Marines are currently based in Darwin and up to 2,500 rotate through the city every year.
 They’re part of a realignment of forces in the Asia-Pacific that’s broadly meant to face an increasingly assertive China.